 How to make a fire bow with primitive tools only

-The trick to making this easy is to make our own tools from the surrounding items such as rocks.
+The trick to making this easy is to make our tools from the surrounding items, such as rocks.
 In this case, we can grab a rock and, using flint knapping, produce a sharp blade to work the wood into the needed shape.
 You will start by making the drill part of the bow.

 On the opposite end, you want to round off and make it a little smoother, almost like an eraser.
 Counter-intuitive to you, what you might think is not the pointy end that will go into the hearth of our bow, sometimes called the fire gourd.
-Instead, you will put the eraser end into the hearth to produce maximum friction and, therefore, heat.
+Instead, you will put the eraser end into the hearth to produce maximum friction and heat.
 You will put the pointy end up where you will place your socket, although I always knew this as the fire knot.

 Bow and cordage

 Tom starts by breaking twigs and branches off different trees and then further breaking them to see which ones are strong and resist breaking easily.
-Once he finds a tree with nice strong twigs, he is going to harvest the bark.
-Not shown in the video, the easy way to harvest bark is to cut a line high on your tree you plan to use.
+Once he finds a tree with nice strong twigs, he will harvest the bark.
+Not shown in the video, the easy way to harvest bark is to cut a line high on the tree you plan to use.
 I like to do it just above my head, so my arms are not stretching out too far, but I can still get a very long piece.
-Because we are making a fire bow, in this case, we actually don’t need one quite that long, but in a situation, you should use good judgment and try to conserve resources when you can.
+Because we are making a fire bow, in this case, we don’t need one quite that long, but in a situation, you should use good judgment and try to conserve resources when you can.
 So take only what you need.

-Next, you need to break the bark down so that it can become cordage.
+Next, you need to break the bark down so it can become cordage.
 To do this, strip the inside of the bark out by rolling the bark and separating things.
-As you do this, fibers will start to appear, and you will be able to grab a large enough chunk to pull out your own cordage.
+As you do this, fibers will start to appear, and you will be able to grab a large enough chunk to pull out your cordage.
 The outside of the bark will be brittle, and the inside will be very fibrous and strong.
-One thing you will learn if you actually try this out is how it ‘feels.’
+One thing you will learn if you try this out is how it ‘feels.’
 It is a strange thing to say, but it matters, and it is always a shock to someone that has never realized all of older rope and even some hemp rope are all made from plant fibers.
 They can be powerful.

 Hearth aka fire gourd and socket

-The second method is to cut your hole next to where we will put the bow and pile your kindling next to where the bow will rub.
-This method allows for easier airflow and little more control over where the coals end up.
+The second method is to cut your hole to where we will put the bow and pile your kindling next to where the bow will rub.
+This method allows for direct airflow and little more control over where the coals end up.
 You can also see better what is happening so that you can start tending to it and grow it as soon as you have a little spark of fire.
-Growing a fire is almost its own skill.
+Growing a fire is almost its skill.

-- The pointy end will reduce friction
+- The pointy end will reduce friction.

-- The pointy end is more likely to dig in just enough not to slip from the knot
+- The pointy end is more likely to dig in just enough not to slip from the knot.

 But be very careful here.
 You don’t want to slip and stab your hand or something else.
-In a survival situation, nothing can set you back more than injury and all the worse if the injury is something that could have easily been avoided by taking some care.
+In a survival situation, nothing can set you back more than injury, and all the worse if the injury is something that could have easily been avoided by taking some care.

 Putting it all together and making fire

-Put your drill inside your bow by twisting the drill into the bowstring for 1 loop.
+Put your drill inside your bow by twisting the drill into the bowstring for one loop.
 The idea is to have the bowstring wrap around the drill.
 Then you place your hearth on the ground with the eraser end of the drill into the hole you made.
-Next, grab your socket, placing it on top of your drill to hold it down, and straight as you pull the bow back and forth, it will cause the drill to rotate and create the friction needed to start the life giving fire.
+Next, grab your socket, placing it on top of your drill to hold it down, and straight as you pull the bow back and forth, it will cause the drill to rotate and create the friction needed to start the life-giving fire.